huydu2/k8s-multi-master-kubeadm-centos/2master_2worker_1lb.md

 Below are our requirements for the installation:
 ```
-1. 1 servers for HAProxy with Keepalived, running CentOS 7
+1. 1 servers for HAProxy, running CentOS 7
 2. 2 servers for control-plane nodes, running CentOS 7
 3. 2 servers for worker nodes, running CentOS 7
 4. Full network connectivity between all machines in the cluster.